aws-samples/amazon-mq-workshop/labs/lab-5.md

 ### 2. Working with Amazon CloudWatch Metrics

 Navigate to the [Amazon CloudWatch console](https://console.aws.amazon.com/cloudwatch).
-Click on `Metrics` in the left navigation.
+Click on `Metrics` in the left navigation pane.

 <details><summary>Screenshot</summary><p>